-Edward VIII’s Wisdom Tooth Expected To Sell For Over $10k At Auction
+Edward VIII’s Wisdom Tooth Expected To Sell For Over $10K At Auction

 Auctioneer Paul Fairweather states that they are expecting a great deal of interest in the royal tooth.

-“We expect huge interest in this truly unique item, which is backed up crucially by exceptional provenance.”
+“We expect huge interest in this truly unique item, which is backed up crucially by exceptional provenance,” Fairweather said.

 A whole new generation has been introduced to the story of Edward VIII and Wallis Simpson through the Netflix series, The Crown, explains The Inquisitr.
 Without the abdication of King Edward, the story behind The Crown, that of Queen Elizabeth II, would not exist, as it was the queen’s father who became the monarch when his brother stepped down.